StudyNewJob/Reading-Notes/Read-02.md

 # Read: 02 - The Coders Computer
 The console and text editors are the main way a programmer is able to interact with their computer and it's environment in order to create computer programs.

 ### What are four important features to look for in a text editor?
 First a text editor is a piece of software that you download and install on a computer to edit text.
 For programmers this lets them write programs.
+Some features a programmer should look for is auto-completion, syntax highlighting, auto indentation, and most importantly is free.

 ### What do the following commands do?
 Below is a list of commands from the Linux operating system.
 While the commands may not be universal to other operating systems such as windows, there are likely equivalent commands.